Pacific Coast Highway station (A Line): Connections

-Station
+Artwork

 Twelve Principles is a Metro Art commissioned sculptural artwork by Joe Lewis at Pacific Coast Highway Station.
 The project emphasizes shared values in a diverse world and is based on interviews conducted by the artist with over one hundred adults, children, students, and business people from various Long Beach communities.
-From these interviews, Lewis identified twelve principles deemed essential for a well-rounded person: Faith, Family, Humility, Hope, Honesty, Communication, Unity, Open Mindedness, Integrity, Education, Discipline, and Excellence.
+From these interviews, Lewis identified twelve principles deemed essential for a well-rounded person.

 The artwork consists of twelve concrete, tile, and aluminum discs, each representing one of the principles.
-Each disc features an icon and text, designed to engage viewers in reflection on these shared values.
-In addition to the sculptural elements, Lewis produced a brochure containing writings by local students, exploring their thoughts on the twelve principles.
-Text for the project is presented in English, Spanish, and Khmer to reflect the cultural diversity of the community.